-Christian Brothers Formal Dance Dress Code - Christian Brothers asks that students use thoughtful judgment by dressing in a respectful, neat manner.
+Christian Brothers Formal Dance Dress Code - Christian Brothers asks that students use thoughtful judgment by dressing in a respectful, neat, classy manner.
 Formal means conservative, formal attire.

 - Everyone is to wear dress shoes.
-(Absolutely no tennis shoes-it does not matter how expensive or "shiny" they are).
-A second pair of dancing shoes will be allowed. - Boys must wear a tuxedo or suit and tie. - Girls must wear a formal dress.
-Halter, strapless and spaghetti strap dresses are allowed.
-Dresses should be below the knee and slits cannot be open more than 3" above the knee.
-Dresses must be modest and in good taste.
-Absolutely no short, tight dresses are appropriate for a formal dance.
-Students must wear appropriate undergarments for the type of dress.
+(Absolutely no tennis shoes-it does not matter how expensive or "shiny" they are.)
+A second pair of dancing shoes will be allowed. - Students may wear a tuxedo or suit and tie - Students may wear a formal dress that is modest, appropriate to one's body type, and generally in good taste.
+Halter, strapless, and spaghetti strap dresses are allowed.
+Absolutely no short, tight dresses will be allowed at this formal dance.
+Appropriate undergarments fitting the dress are to be worn.
 Dresses with low backs must not go below the middle of the back.
-Students out of dress code will be sent home after their parents have been notified.
+There may be no "cutouts" on the dress.
+Dresses must extend below the knee and slits cannot be open more than 3" above the knee.

-Christian Brothers will not admit students wearing the following to the dance:
+Students wearing the following will not be admitted to the dance:

-- Skirt or dresses above the knee.
-This is a FORMAL DANCE. - Midriff bearing clothing or sheer/see-through fabric unless it is lined. - Denim. - Skin tight skirts or dresses. - Plunging necklines-front or back.
-The front of the dress must be as high as the armpits. - Clothing that refers to or can be inferred to refer to alcohol, sex, drugs, racist or sexist comments. - Exposed undergarments. - Hand-decorated clothing (tops with slogans painted/printed onto the garment). - Glow accessories. - Flip-flops or tennis shoes.
+- Excessively tight dresses or short dresses cut above the knee - Midriff-bearing clothing or sheer/see-through cloth unless it is lined; no denim - Plunging neckline; dresses must be as high as the arm pits/shoulder blades in front and back - Clothing that makes any reference to alcohol, sex, drugs, racist, sexist or any inappropriate content - Exposed undergarments - Hand-decorated clothing (tops with slogans painted/printed onto the garment) or glow accessories

-If a student is admitted and his/her apparel "regresses" to reveal any of the above (due to removal or changing of clothing), that student will be excused from the dance upon parent notification.
+Once a student is admitted and the student's/guest's apparel "regresses" to reveal any of the above, that student will be excused from the dance.